-3.4 Admission-Control Schemes
+D. Admission-Control Schemes

 We now establish admission-control schemes by utilizing the target reservation bandwidth.
 The basic idea of the admission decision is to check if there is enough bandwidth left unused after reserving the target reservation bandwidth.
-However, for the admission control of a newly-requested connection in a cell, sometimes it is required to check the reservation bandwidth in some adjacent cells as well (in the next cell if the path information is available).
+However, for the admission control of a newly-requested connection in a cell, sometimes it is required to check the reservation bandwidth in some adjacent cells as well (in the next cell if the next-cell information is available.)
 Otherwise, continual connection admissions in a cell may result in continual hand-off drops in adjacent cells, thus violating the design goal.

 Note that $B{r,i}$ is a time-varying function, and updated upon admission test.
-Upon arrival of a new connection request at cell 0, if the current target reservation bandwidth of the next cell next, $B{r,next}^{curr}$, which was calculated for a previous admission test, is not reserved fully, this cell will re-calculate $B{r,next}$, and participate in the admission test.
-The admission test will differ depending on the availability of the new connection-requesting mobile's path information.
-First, without the path information, the BS needs to check all the adjacent cells for admission tests.
-Then, the admission test is given by where b{new} is the bandwidth of the new connection, and A_i is the set of indices of cell i's neighbors.
-Second, the admission test with the path information is given by
+Upon arrival of a new connection request at cell 0, if the current target reservation bandwidth of the next cell next, $B{r,next}^{curr}$ , which was calculated for a previous admission test, is not reserved fully, this cell will re-calculate $B{r,next}$ , and participate in the admission test.
+The admission test will differ depending on the availability of the new connection-requesting mobile's next-cell information.